Inside: Keeping kids safe on social media is one of the realities of modern parenting. Here are ten tips that may help.

 5. Talk to them about what they can do to protect themselves online.
 If you’re struggling, go to this site https://www.esafety.gov.au/

-6. Everything you’ve taught your children about respect needs to be transferred into online activity.
+7. Everything you’ve taught your children about respect needs to be transferred into online activity.
 Kids don’t always make that connection.
 Make it for them.
+(This social media contract may help with this discussion.)

 10. Don’t assume that school will ‘take care of it’.
-They do the best they can with cyber safety programs and ongoing education.
-Your child is at school 35 hours a week, the remaining 133 hours are on your watch.
+They do the best they can with cybersafety programs and ongoing education.
+However, your child is at school 35 hours a week, the remaining 133 hours are on your watch.
 The messages are more powerful coming from you anyway.
 Kids really do understand your emotional investment in their wellbeing, even if that’s not always obvious.

 Visit Linda’s Facebook page here